jaaz10/jaaz10/README.md

 I'm Jaaz - by day I work in IT, and by night I'm pursuing my CS degree.
 When I'm not knee-deep in schoolwork or helping users fix their IT headaches, you can find me either messing with my config files or coding up some new projects.

 ## Current Focus
-- 🎓 Computer Science student passionate about web dev and IT stuff
+- 🎓 Computer Science student passionate about Web Dev and IT stuff
 - 💼 IT professional exploring the intersections of system admin and development
 - 🔧 Always tinkering with config files and side projects